flyselena15/Scanner-Praxis/README.md

 There are two versions of Scanner-Praxis
-* Dual Camera Version
+* Dual Camera Version</br>
-Source code under the folder - /ScannerGUI
+Source code under the folder - /ScannerGUI</br>
-It allowed people to scan pictures and turn it to PDF when your computer can connect both cameras.
+It allowed people to scan pictures and turn it to PDF when your computer can connect both cameras.</br>
-After chossing left camera and right camera, you can click easy run to download pictures from both camera and automatically rotate, tail, combine and turn into PDF.
+After chossing left camera and right camera, you can click easy run to download pictures from both camera and automatically rotate, tail, combine and turn into PDF.</br>

-* Switch Camera Version (Download from one camera each time) Source code under the folder - /ScannerGUI_SwitchCamera/src If your computer cannot connect to 2 cameras at the same time, you will need to have "switcher".
+* Switch Camera Version (Download from one camera each time)</br>
+Source code under the folder - /ScannerGUI_SwitchCamera/src</br>
+If your computer cannot connect to 2 cameras at the same time, you will need to have "switcher".</br>
-This version of Scanner-Praxis allows you to download from one camera and it will ask you to switch to another to do the rest of work.
+This version of Scanner-Praxis allows you to download from one camera and it will ask you to switch to another to do the rest of work.</br>